wangcser/kaggle-digit-recognizer-mnist/README.md

-# The Hello World to Machine Learning
+# A nerual methods towards MNIST

 I introduced multi inplements in solving MINST task, as the base fandement to ML learning.